-The 'A+' rating on the FNFA reflects our view of the authority's high levels of capital, prudent structural mechanisms, and strong risk management.
-In our view, these strengths enhance asset quality despite the FNFA operating in a sector that has an evolving institutional framework and its shorter track record of operations compared with that of other rated public-sector funding agencies.
-At the same time, the FNFA's low profitability has caused the authority to depend on the federal government for ongoing support, including operational funding and capital transfers.
-These factors underpin the 'a' SACP on the authority.
+The 'A+' rating reflects our belief that FNFA's high levels of capitalization, strong liquidity cushion, and prudent risk management and structural mechanisms will anchor its credit quality over the two-year outlook horizon.
+The authority's growing loan book will continue to strengthen its market position and record of fulfilling its public policy mandate despite it operating in a sector that has an evolving institutional framework, and its shorter record of operations compared with those of other rated PSFAs.
+Annual surpluses should continue to grow and lessen FNFA's dependence on the federal government for ongoing support, including operational funding and capital transfers.

-The ratings further reflect our belief that the FNFA benefits from a moderately high likelihood of receiving extraordinary support from the federal government, resulting in a one-notch uplift to the SACP for the final 'A+' rating.
-We believe the authority has a strong link with the federal government, which the government's funding support for its operations demonstrates.
-We also believe the FNFA plays an important role for the government via its statutory mandate and public policy role to facilitate access to capital by First Nations.
-Also supporting our assessment of the authority's important role is the political visibility of First Nations' issues generally, and the considerable need for capital in First Nations' communities.
+The ratings incorporate our belief that the likelihood of FNFA receiving extraordinary support from the federal government will remain moderately high and provide a one-notch uplift from the 'a' stand-alone credit profile on the authority to the final 'A+' rating.
+We believe the authority has a strong link with the federal government, which the government's funding support for FNFA's operations demonstrates.
+We also believe that FNFA plays an important role for the government via its statutory mandate and public policy role to facilitate access to capital by First Nations.
+Also supporting our assessment of the authority's important role is the political visibility of First Nations' issues generally, and the considerable need for capital on First Nations' land.

 The FNFA is a financial intermediary that supports access to credit for First Nations in Canada.
-It borrows in the capital markets and on-lends the proceeds to its borrowers, who are exclusively First Nations.
+The authority borrows in the capital markets and on-lends the proceeds to its borrowers, who are exclusively First Nations.
 Borrowers use the loan proceeds for capital infrastructure on their lands, and secure the loan with a pledged revenue stream.
 The authority began lending to First Nations in 2012 and issued its inaugural bond in 2014.
 Although it was created via federal legislation, the FNFA is not an agent of the Government of Canada.
 Nevertheless, we believe the authority benefits from a strong and supportive relationship with Canada.